 For the Public

 FPRI hosts numerous events throughout the year, such as briefings, booktalks, and lectures on all aspects of foreign affairs.
 While most of these events are open to the public, discounted or free admission may be available to FPRI members.
-For more information about public events, please click here.
-For a full listing of all upcoming events, please visit FPRI Events.
+For more information about public events, please click here

 For members, FPRI offers impromptu briefings on events in the news, and, for sponsors, FPRI convenes its Sponsor Forums that typically feature an FPRI scholar reporting on a recent trip abroad.